Meet Amanda: Artist. Explorer.

 That’s the true power of photography, and it’s what got me hooked in the first place.

-If you’re not in Atlanta, we can Skype instead—with coffee (or beer) in our respective, far-apart hands.
-And then if we’re a good fit, I’ll travel anywhere in the continental U.S. for FREE in order to shoot your wedding.
-Cool?
-Cool.
+And then if we’re a good fit, I’ll travel anywhere in the U.S. to shoot your wedding.

 Thanks for reading all this stuff.
 I hope to meet you soon.